 Joshua’s “Growing Pains” beat sits at the nexus of housing, transportation, urban planning and the economy.
-He’s done deep reporting on Amazon.
-He’s spending the second year of the recession focused on the Puget Sound region’s economic recovery.
+He’s done deep reporting on Amazon and the housing shortage in our region.
+He interviews people who've found affordable places to live by tolerating long commutes, flooding rivers or other hazards.
+He asks people what they want from work and how that's changing.
+He explores neighborhood "main streets" where residents and businesses come together to form community.
 Public radio is a second career for Joshua, after he spent ten years in the field of architecture.
 He holds a bachelor's degree in Architecture from the University of Washington.
+He has held many unusual jobs in his life, from fishing to building houses to running the kitchen at a bed and breakfast.
 He’s also an avid gardener who co-wrote a book on urban gardening during the Great Recession.

 Languages Spoken: English

 Professional Affiliations: Society of Professional Journalists, Western Washington Chapter

 When Amazon Go opened its first stores, there was all kinds of hype and excitement.
 A few headlines used the phrase "the future of retail."
 The idea that you could just walk out of a store without stopping by a cashier to pay seemed like a game changer.
 But it hasn’t changed the world in the way some people expected, at least not yet.
 We went to find out why.

 Amazon held its annual shareholder meeting Wednesday.
 This year’s meeting was unusual bbecause a record number of shareholder groups – 15 of them – forced votes on proposals that would change the way Amazon does business.

 Customers are mostly okay with letting Amazon track them.
 It's the way of the world, they say.
 State governments aren't so lenient.
 Texas, Illinois and Washington have passed laws regulating how companies use customers' biometric data.
 A shareholder's lawsuit says Amazon must pay closer attention to these new state laws.